rackerlabs/support-how-to/content/cloud-databases/cloud-databases-faq.md

 Cloud Databases is a standalone, API-based, relational database service built on OpenStack&reg; cloud that enables Rackspace customers to easily provision and manage multiple MySQL database instances.
-Instances are provisioned in a single-tenant, container-based environment per account and are accessible through the Rackspace internal ServiceNet network or through a public IP (High Availability instances only).
+Instances are provisioned in a single-tenant, container-based environment per account and are accessible through the Rackspace internal ServiceNet network.
+In addition, High Availability (HA) instances can also be provisioned with a public IP during creation to enable access via public IP.
 Each database instance is optimized for performance.
-You can run a database instance with MySQL, Percona, or MariaDB as the database technology.
+You can run a database instance by using MySQL, Percona, or MariaDB as the database technology.

 #### What are the benefits of using Cloud Databases?